Molly Thomas & The Rare Birds Bio

 which they have been sharpening on the road for the last four years.

-Enter Grammy award winning engineer Trina Schumacher, best known for her work with
+Enter Grammy award winning engineer Trina Shoemaker, best known for her work with

 Emmylou Harris, Daniel Lanois, Sheryl Crow, The Indigo Girls, Blues Traveler and The